 Automatic voter registration (AVR) is a process in which eligible individuals are automatically registered to vote when interacting with certain government agencies, such as a department of motor vehicles.
-Information gathered from the government agency is transmitted to election officials who use it to either create a new voter record or update an existing registration.
-This process is triggered by interaction with a participating government agency, but it is not compulsory.
-Individuals may opt out of registration at the agency or later by returning a mailer, depending on the state.
+Information gathered from participating government agencies is transmitted to election officials, who use it to either create a new voter record or update an existing registration.
+While this process is triggered by an interaction with a participating government agency, it is not compulsory—individuals may choose to opt out of registration during their transaction at the agency, or later by returning a mailer, depending on the state.

 How AVR Works